-If you’re ready to tackle the challenge, you’ll need the right rod and a good ice fishing reel.
-We’re here to help, and we know that it can be hard to get authoritative answers--backed by fact and experience--about exactly what works and what doesn’t.
+If you’re ready to hit the hardwater, you’ll need the right rod and a good ice fishing reel.
+We’re here to help, and we know that it can be hard to get authoritative answers - backed by fact and experience - about exactly what works and what doesn’t.

-To cut through the confusion, we’ve reviewed a number of excellent reels, explaining the criteria we used to select them.
+To cut through the confusion, we’ve reviewed a number of excellent ice fishing reels, explaining the criteria we used to select them.

 Here's a quick glance of the best ice fishing reels on the market today:

 Table of Contents (clickable)

 Related: Best Ice Fishing Rods

 Line Weights and Capacity (approximate): (mono) 2#/270 yards, 4#/190 yards, 6#/120 yards

 13 Fishing’s Black Betty is the talk of the ice fishing community, and the general consensus is that this is the best straight-line reel available.
 We chose the 6061 as our model to review, and we think you’ll be as impressed as we were.

 Machined from aluminum, the 6061 is plenty tough.
 It can hold more line for jigging than you’ll ever need, accommodating everything from 2-pound monofilament on up.
 And similar to the Eagle Claw, it too offers a free spool button to assist your jigs’ descents.
 We’re impressed by the bearings and smoothness of the spool--it’ll drop 1/32 ounce jigs with no trouble.